-The site is unlikely to flood except in extreme conditions, the primary, but unlikely, flood risk posed to the site is from tidal flooding.
-The site is located within Flood Zone 2 and therefore has a 'medium probability' of flooding.
-Flood Zone 2 has between a 1 in 100 and 1 in 1000 annual probability of flooding (1% - 0.1%) in any year.
+The Site is unlikely to flood except in extreme conditions, the primary, but unlikely, flood risk posed to the Site is from tidal flooding.
+The Site is located within Flood Zone 2 and therefore has a 'medium probability' of tidal flooding with between a 1 in 200 and 1 in 1000 annual probability of tidal flooding (0.5% 0.1%) in any year.